WebPlatformForEmbedded/manifests-metrological-raspberrypi/README.md

 # manifests-metrological-raspberrypi
-Git-repo manifests for building raspberrypi with Yocto
+Git-repo manifests for building the RaspberryPi with Yocto